KJialun/Music-classification/README.md

 conda install -c anaconda ipykernel
 ```

-- Create new anaconda environment named "tensorflow" , you will use this environment to do trainning :
+- For model training , we will use tensorflow library, Create new anaconda environment named "tensorflow",and download library below :
 ```
 conda create --name tensorflow conda activate tensorflow